oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 `urn:ietf:params:oauth:token-type:self-signed`
 : Indicates that the subject token is a self-signed JWT.

 The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.
-Any value used in this parameter SHOULD be a URI.
+Any value used in this parameter MUST be a URI as specified in RFC 8693 {{RFC8693}}.

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.